lucformalmethodscourse/lucformalmethodscourse.github.io/_sources/syllabi/2025Spring.rst.txt

   - To earn points for group activities or other in-class activities, you are required to participate during class time (in person or remotely) or make up for the work outside of class.
   - If you have a scheduled absence, I will make an effort to record all lectures for later viewing through Sakai/Panopto.
 In addition, some prerecorded videos are available through Panopto.
   - I will make an effort to record all lectures for later viewing through Sakai/Panopto.
 In addition, some prerecorded videos are available through Panopto.
-  - The university's statement about the observation of religious holidays is available [here](https://www.luc.edu/academicaffairs/homenews/honoringstudentreligiousobservances.shtml).
+  - The university's statement about the observation of religious holidays is available at `luc.edu/academicaffairs/homenews/honoringstudentreligiousobservances.shtml <https://www.luc.edu/academicaffairs/homenews/honoringstudentreligiousobservances.shtml>`_.

 - *Estimated workload: 9 to 12 hours per week including class time.*

-- *Class time and location (spring 2025):* Tue 16:15-18:45 in Cuneo 114 (LSC)
+- *Class time and location (spring 2025):* Tue 16:15-18:45 in Crown Center 114 (LSC)

 - *Communication:* All communication regarding this class takes place in the classroom (verbal) and MS Teams (written).
 Most will be in the team-level channel specific to this term.
 For individual or group-level concerns, you may use direct individual or group messages in MS Teams; my user ID is **klaufer@luc.edu**. *(To help me prioritize your class-related communication, please DO NOT use email!)*